vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/16_puruShArtha-kAShThAdhikAraH.md

 If we reflect on this purport,
 our being śeṣa to the Lord is both mediate (through the Bhāgavatas) and immediate (direct to Him).
-Accordingly, the service that should be rendered by the śeṣa is also (both ) mediate and direct.
+Accordingly, the service that should be rendered by the śeṣa
+is also (both ) mediate and direct.
 </details>

 <details><summary>Español</summary>

-If we reflect on this purport,
-our being śeṣa to the Lord is both mediate (through the Bhāgavatas) and immediate (direct to Him).
-Accordingly, the service that should be rendered by the śeṣa is also (both ) mediate and direct.
+Si reflexionamos sobre este significado,
+Nuestro ser Śeṣa para el Señor es mediado (a través de las Bhāgavatas) e inmediato (directamente a él).
+En consecuencia, el servicio que debe ser prestado por el śeṣa
+también (ambos) mediado y directo.
 </details>